CVE-2024-35250

 Patch Analysis

-The patch shipped in KB5039212 (build 10.0.22621.3733) added ProbeForRead and ProbeForWrite calls in the METHOD_NEITHER IOCTL dispatch paths within ks.sys.
-Before the fix, the driver directly dereferenced user-supplied buffer pointers; after the fix, each pointer is first validated to confirm it falls within the user-mode address range and is properly aligned.
-If the probe fails (indicating a kernel-mode address or misaligned pointer), the request is rejected with STATUS_ACCESS_VIOLATION.
-Additionally, the patch introduced input buffer size validation to ensure that the IOCTL input buffer meets the minimum size required for the expected property request structure, preventing underflow or malformed request parsing.
+The patch in KB5039212 (build 10.0.22621.3733) added ProbeForRead and ProbeForWrite calls in the METHOD_NEITHER IOCTL dispatch paths within ks.sys.
+Each user-supplied pointer is now validated to confirm it falls within the user-mode address range and is properly aligned; failures are rejected with STATUS_ACCESS_VIOLATION.
+The patch also introduced input buffer size validation, ensuring the IOCTL input buffer meets the minimum size for the expected property request structure.

-AutoPiff detects these changes through the method_neither_probe_added rule, which identifies the insertion of ProbeForRead/ProbeForWrite calls in IOCTL handlers that previously lacked them, and the ioctl_input_size_validation_added rule, which flags new comparisons of the input buffer length against expected structure sizes.
-Together, these rules capture the two core defensive changes introduced by the patch.
+AutoPiff detects these via the method_neither_probe_added rule (insertion of ProbeForRead/ProbeForWrite in handlers that previously lacked them) and ioctl_input_size_validation_added (new comparisons of input buffer length against expected structure sizes).

 Detection